 - Making vanilla fudge takes only a few minutes of cooking time, and only needs an hour to chill

-I like to add marshmallows and roasted pecans for the texture variety.
-You can use different mix-ins like dried cranberries, crushed candy canes, crushed Oreos, or leave them out altogether.
+Mix-ins: Add mini marshmallows and roasted pecans for a texture variety.
+You can also use different mix-ins like dried cranberries, crushed candy canes, crushed Oreos, or leave them out altogether.
+Use your imagination!

 How to make white chocolate fudge